HazemAbuelanin/omni-link-husky/README.md

     python link_mqtt.py

     (Terminal 3): A successful connection will show: [OmniLinkMQTT] Connected localhost:9001 (transport=websockets).
-This terminal now remains open and idle, waiting for commands.

-Phase 2: OmniLink Agent Configuration
+Phase 2: OmniLink Agent Configuration (Revised Templates)

-The final step is to configure the web UI (Agent) to publish commands to your running local environment.
+In the OmniLink UI website, you must use the simplified templates provided below.

 1. Configure Connection Settings

-In the OmniLink UI, navigate to the Connection Settings and verify the following fields to match your broker setup:
+In the OmniLink UI, navigate to the Connection Settings and verify the following fields:

-Setting	Value	CRITICAL NOTE
-BROKER/WEBSOCKET URL	ws://localhost:9001	Must use the ws:// protocol and port 9001.
-COMMAND TOPIC	olink/commands	This must match the topic the bridge script is subscribing to.
+    BROKER/WEBSOCKET URL: ws://localhost:9001

+    COMMAND TOPIC: olink/commands

-2. Define Command Templates (Crucial Syntax Fix)
+2. Define Command Templates

-The AI Agent must generate commands that exactly match the simplified placeholders expected by the Python bridge script.
-Avoid using full units like meters_per_second.
-Action	Recommended Template to Enter in OmniLink UI Drive Command	drive_[robot_id]_[direction]_[speed]_[duration] Turn Command	turn_[robot_id]_[direction]_[rate]_[duration] Stop Command	stop_[robot_id]
-Reset Fleet	reset_fleet
+Go to Settings → Commands and enter only these five templates.
+The simplified structure guarantees an exact match with the Python code, as the variables ([number]) are separated by underscores or the unit shorthand (m/s, rad/s).
+Action	Single-Robot Template
+Move Forward	move_forward_at_[number]_m/s_for_[number]_seconds
+Move Backward	move_backward_at_[number]_m/s_for_[number]_seconds
+Turn Right	turn_right_at_[number]_rad/s_for_[number]_seconds
+Turn Left	turn_left_at_[number]_rad/s_for_[number]_seconds
+Stop	stop

 3. Test the End-to-End Control Loop

-    In the OmniLink UI (voice or text), issue a simplified command that matches the template:
+    In the OmniLink UI (voice or text), issue a command that forces the LLM to use the template structure:

-        "Husky zero, move forward at zero point five, for three."

-    Verification: Observe the command flow:

-        UI Status: Last Command shows the simple string (e.g., drive_husky_0_forward_0.5_3).

-        Bridge Terminal (T3): Logs the incoming command string and the successful translation (no "did not match" error).

-        Simulation (T1/GUI): The husky_0 robot moves forward in the PyBullet window.
+        "Move forward at 0.5 m/s for 3 seconds."
+(The Agent should generate the string: move_forward_at_0.5_m/s_for_3_seconds)

+    Verification: The robot will move and the bridge terminal will log the successful event match.
 ## Project Structure

 ```